 Pyrrhuolixa, Tanagers, and Northern Cardinals all belong to the Cardinalidae family, a group of colorful songbirds across the Americas.
 Similarities include; their size, wingspan, conical beaks, and bright colors.
 Some examples include the Purple Finch, Phainopepla, and Vermillion Flycatcher.

-Keep reading as we unpack birds that look like the Northern Cardinal and discuss these traits and their relationship with each other.
+Keep reading as we unpack birds that look like a Cardinal but is not and discuss the traits and their relationship with each other.

 There are birds that are strikingly familiar but do not belong to the Cardinalidae family include: